Zilliqa/ZIP/zips/zip-1.md

 ## Abstract

 This ZIP details the address standard adopted by the Zilliqa blockchain.
-This ZIP provides the concise details of the `bech32` address format customised for the Zilliqa protocol.
+This ZIP provides the concise details of the `bech32` address format customized for the Zilliqa protocol.

 ## Motivation